A brief note on elephant stories which ruled Malayalam screen

 Prayikkara Pappan with Murali as lead actor and Manoj K. Jayan’s Sammaanam told the story of elephant love.
 The bond between a child and elephant is told in the movie, Aanakkorumma, released in 1980s.
 Jayaram frequently appears in elephant movies.
 Pattabhishekam is the most popular one.
 He appears as Chendamelam artist in many Malayalam movies, where elephants also play supporting roles.
 In Thiruvambadi Thampaan, he plays the role of supplier of elephants to temple festivals.

 The screen presence of elephants is well noticed in mythological films like Chottanikkara Amma, Sabarimala Sree Ayyappan etc. There is one film with title Aana in Malayalam cinema.
 Renjth’s Leela starring Biju Menon is one of the recent releases, where elephant plays a major role.
 Malayali audience has always loved elephant stories.
+When it’s temple festivals depicted on screen, caparisoned elephants are must.

 Cochin Haneefa in Narendran Makan Jayakanthan Vaka, Jagadish in Gajaraja Mantram and Salim Kumar in Raappakal played mahout roles.
 Jagadish played the lead role while the rest two appeared in supporting roles.
 Elephant which comes to pull road roller in Mohanlal’s Vellanakalude Naattil and elephant which was brought in parking area in Mammootty’s Thuruppu Gulaan entertained audience a lot.
 Jaya Surya’s satire comedy Punyalan Agarbatis was a huge hit at box office, where the lead character Joy Thakkolkaran wants to make incense sticks from elephant dung in business scale.
-Now its sequel has already hit theatres.
+Its sequel has already hit theatres.

 Images: YouTube Screenshots